Indigenous Faculty

 Dr T. Patrick Carrabré

-School of Music & Chan Centre for the Performing Arts
+Professor, School of Music; Director, Chan Centre for the Performing Arts

 T. Patrick (Pat) Carrabré has been active as a composer, administrator, educator, radio host and conductor.
 Among other pursuits, creating shared musical spaces with Indigenous and non-western musicians has been a significant theme of his work and since the dawn of the Truth and Reconciliation era, this has led to a number of works confronting issues of decolonization, frequently using deconstructionist techniques.
 His other interests have included the exploration of his Métis heritage, use of interactive electronics, and editorial work.